Learn2Synth: Learning Optimal Data Synthesis Using Hypergradients for Brain Image Segmentation: Experiments

-\myparagraph{Segmentation accuracy for $c_\mathrm{low} = c_\mathrm{mid} = c_\mathrm{high} = 0.5$ when non-uniformity is also modelled.} Similar to the ``\textbf{Noise-only}'' setting, in addition to examining the inferred noise levels, we also report the segmentation accuracy for various noise-level settings in~\Cref{table:bias_middle_seg_learn2synth} for the \emph{Learn2Synth} model.
-In~\Cref{table:bias_middle_seg_learn2synth}, each row represents the results of a specific model tested on images with different noise levels, while each column shows the results of various models tested on images with the same noise level.
-This structure allows us to clearly assess how the performance of each model varies across different noise levels.
+Similar to the ``\textbf{parametric noise}'' setting, in addition to examining the inferred noise levels, we also report the segmentation accuracy for various noise-level settings in~\Cref{table:bias_middle_seg_learn2synth} for the \emph{Learn2Synth} model.
+We highlight the highest (bold) and second highest (underline) numbers in each column as well.
 Notably, both of the key observations from~\Cref{sec:noise_only} hold true for the scenario where both the noise and the bias field are modeled.
-This continued consistency reinforces the robustness of our approach and demonstrates that it performs well under varying conditions, whether noise alone or both noise and bias fields are considered.
+This continued consistency demonstrates that our approach performs well under varying conditions, whether noise alone or both noise and bias fields are considered.